kjappelbaum/pyepal/CONTRIBUTING.md

 # Contributing to PyPAL

 If you find a bug or have a feature request, please open an issue.
+If you report a bug, please use the issue template.
 For help, you can also use the Gitter chat.

 ## Development guidelines